 The indictment only cites news reports found in the journalists’ computers, including an article headlined “National Intelligence Organization base provides supplies at night and training in daytime,” as evidence to the charges.

-Alayumat and Akman will appear at the first hearing of their trial on February 2, 2018, at the 2nd High Criminal Court of Hatay.
+Alayumat and Akman appeared at the first hearing of their trial on 2 February 2018, at the 2nd High Criminal Court of Hatay.